-If they are under a lot of internal pressure, then looking for different ways can help in keeping a healthy perspective on what is actually important and what is not.
+If they are under a lot of internal pressure, looking for different ways can help keep a healthy perspective on what is actually important and what is not.

 Help Them In Understanding The Priorities and How It Works

-With the help of parents t and help them in understand the consequences and what actually is important.
+With the help of parents, t and help them understand the consequences and what actually is important.